openaps/docs/docs/docs/Customize-Iterate/autosens.md

  "=" : BGI is doing what we expect

+The symbols are in reverse order beginning with the most recent deviation on the left and ending with the deviations 24 hours ago on the right.

 ### Autosens adjustments

 If you have papertrail setup (or are watching similarly through your rig itself), you can get an idea of how often, how much, and what autosens is adjusting.
 For example, here's a screen capture using "adjust" as the search filter for one of my rigs.